Category: Nonfiction

 • A Random Walk Down Wall Street by Burton Malkiel

 A Random Walk Down Wall Street: The Time-Tested Strategy For Successful Investing by Burton Malkiel is a personal finance book originally published in 1973 and revised most recently in 2023.
-Combine the urge to “get rich quick” with unethical practitioners, contradictory financial advice, and the sheer abundance of information available, and it’s not surprising that…
+Get-rich-quick thinking, shady advisors, and overwhelming, conflicting financial advice have led people to repeat the same money mistakes for centuries.
+That’s why Malkiel begins A…

 • Turn Right At Machu Picchu by Mark Adams

 Turn Right At Machu Picchu: Rediscovering The Lost City One Step At A Time by Mark Adams is a history / travel book published in 2011.
-In 1909, Hiram Bingham III was a Yale professor who found himself in Cusco, Peru.
-While there, the local prefect told him of a centuries-old legend – when the…
+In 1909, Yale professor Hiram Bingham III arrived in Cusco, Peru, where a local prefect told him a centuries-old legend of a hidden Inca city lost to history.
+Believing…

 • Your Money Or Your Life by Vicki Robin

 Your Money Or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence by Vicki Robin is a personal finance book originally published in 1992 and revised in 2018.
-In seminars, the authors collected data from attendees.
-People in all different income brackets answered, “How much more income would it take…
+At seminars, attendees from all income levels were asked how much more money they needed to be happy.
+All answered about 50%…

 • Under The Black Flag by David Cordingly